ZJULearning/pixel_link/README.md

 ```
 For example, `./scripts/train.sh 0,1,2 8`.

 The existing training strategy is configured for icdar2015, modify it if necessary.
+A lot of training or model options can be configured via `config.py`, try it yourself if you are interested.

 # Acknowlegement
 ![](http://www.cad.zju.edu.cn/templets/default/imgzd/logo.jpg)